wang-ze/website/content/home/skills.md

 # Order that this section appears on the page.
 weight: 30

-title: Skills
+title: Software
 subtitle:

 # Showcase personal skills or business features.
 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature:
-- description: 90%
+- # description: 90%
   icon: r-project
   icon_pack: fab
   name: R
-- description: 100%
+- # description: 100%
   icon: chart-line
   icon_pack: fas
   name: Statistics
-- description: 10%
-  icon: camera-retro
-  icon_pack: fas
-  name: Photography

 # Uncomment to use emoji icons.
 #- icon = ":smile:"